 In late 1950, as China was sending troops into North Korea, the Viet Minh destroyed French forts near the border with China.
 The fighting dragged on for a couple of years, with the French benefiting from air power, the dropping of napalm, air mobility and paratroopers.
-The Viet Minh had the desire of a broad spectrum of the Vietnamese population willing to fight to rid their country of foreign rule, and with this the French effort in Vietnam was deteriorating militarily.
+The Viet Minh had the desire of a broad spectrum of the Vietnamese population willing to fight to rid their country of foreign rule, and with this the French effort in Vietnam was deteriorating.

 This, with pressure from Cambodia, led to the French granting full independence to neighboring Cambodia.
 In March 1953, Cambodia's king, Sihanouk, went to Paris and advised the French that if they did not grant Cambodia full independence that Cambodians would turn to the guerrilla movement that had arisen.
-Military, the French were in so much trouble by July that on July 3 they declared themselves ready to grant full independence to Cambodia, Vietnam and Laos.
+Militarily, the French were in so much trouble by July that on July 3 they declared themselves ready to grant full independence to Cambodia, Vietnam and Laos.
 King Sihanouk became a hero in the eyes of his fellow Cambodians and returned to Phnom Penh in triumph.
 Independence became official on November 9, 1953.

 France had already given semi-autonomy within the French Union, and as for independence for Vietnam, rather than negotiations with the Viet Minh, the French continued to fight to protect what they considered their interests in Vietnam.
 The focus of the war was in the extreme northwest of Vietnam, in the province of Dien Bien – a breadbasket area for the Vietnamese.
 At the village of Dien Bien Phu near the border with Laos, the French concentrated their major force, aimed at cutting off Viet Minh supply lines to Laos.
 The Viet Minh isolated the French force, forcing the French to rely on air drops for supplies.
 The U.S., meanwhile, had delivered ten more B-26 aircraft and had assigned 200 U.S. aircraft mechanics to maintain the American B-26s and C-47s.
 It did not save the situation at Dien Bien Phu for the French.
 The Viet Minh occupied the highlands around Dien Bien Phu and were able to shell the French with accuracy.
 The Viet Minh had arisen from guerrilla warfare to confronting the French in pitched battle.

 Sensing impending disaster, the French requested armed intervention from the U.S. Seventh Fleet.
 On April 24, 1954, Secretary of State Dulles told President Eisenhower that Paris was begging for air cover from carriers belonging to the U.S. Seventh Fleet.
 But his help would not be forthcoming.
 Eisenhower was not happy about France's colonial agenda.
 And Eisenhower was also upset with the French for having put themselves in the kind of isolated position in Vietnam that common military historians recognize as a blunder.
 Also it was deemed necessary to get congressional approval for the U.S. to enter the war as the French requested.
-And in Britain Churchill's government did not approve.
+And in Britain, Churchill's government did not approve.
 On April 26 the Geneva Conference convened, chaired by Britain and the Soviet Union, for the purpose of settling the conflict in Vietnam.

-During the 55 days of warfare at Dien Bien Phu the French lost around 3,000 killed and 8,000 wounded.
+During the 55 days of warfare at Dien Bien Phu, the French lost around 3,000 killed and 8,000 wounded.
 The Viet Minh suffered 8,000 dead and 12,000 wounded.

 On May 8, the Viet Minh counted 11,721 prisoners whom they had taken.
 Of these prisoners, 4,436 were wounded.
-Able bodied soldiers were force-marched over 250 miles prison camps, and hundreds died of disease on the way.
+Able bodied soldiers were force-marched over 250 miles to prison camps, and hundreds died of disease along the way.
 The Red Cross arrived and evacuated 858 of the prisoners.
 The surviving prisoners were starved, beaten, and heaped with abuse, and many died.
 Only 3,290 prisoners were officially repatriated four months later.

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.